Phosphide: Polyphosphides

-Structure of the P_{7}^{3−} subunit as found in M3P_{7} (M = alkali metal).
+Structure of the P7(3-) subunit as found in M3P7 (M = alkali metal).

-Close up on the structure of SnP_{3}, highlighting the bonding around P (violet) and Sn (gray).
+Close up on the structure of SnP3, highlighting the bonding around P (violet) and Sn (gray).

 Polyphosphides contain P\sP bonds.
-The simplest polyphosphides would be derivatives of P_{2}^{4−}.
+The simplest polyphosphides would be derivatives of P2(4-).
 The free anions are rarely encountered because they are so basic.
 Most members follow the octet rule.

-Well studied polyphosphides are derivatives of P_{7}^{3−}.
+Well studied polyphosphides are derivatives of P7(3-).
+This Zintl cluster anion is obtained with diverse alkali metal derivatives.

 The nomenclature for polyphosphides can be deceptive.
 As confirmed by X-ray crystallography tin triphosphide and germanium triphosphide are not triphosphides, but hexaphosphides.
-They consist of ruffled cyclo-P_{6}^{6−} subunits.
+They consist of ruffled cyclo-P6(6-) subunits.
 Another example of deceptive nomenclature is "thorium pentaphosphide", which consists of a polymeric polyphosphide related to Hittorf's phosphorus.

-Several polyphosphides contain the cluster P_{11}^{3−} ions and polymeric chain anions (e.g. the helical (P^{−})n ion) and complex sheet or 3-D anions.
+Several polyphosphides contain the cluster P11(3-) ions and polymeric chain anions (e.g. the helical (P-)_{n} ion) and complex sheet or 3D anions.
 The range of structures is extensive.
 Potassium has nine phosphides: K3P, K4P3, K5P4, KP, K4P6, K3P7, K3P11, KP10.3, KP15.
 Eight mono- and polyphosphides of nickel also exist: (Ni3P, Ni5P2, Ni12P5, Ni2P, Ni5P4, NiP, NiP2, NiP3).

-Two polyphosphide ions, P_{3}^{4−} found in K_{4}P_{3} and P_{4}^{5−} found in K5P4, are radical anions with an odd number of valence electrons.
+Two polyphosphide ions, P3(4-) found in K4P3 and P4(5-) found in K5P4, are radical anions with an odd number of valence electrons.

 Preparation of phosphide and polyphosphide materials

 There are many ways to prepare phosphide compounds.
 One common way involves heating a metal and red phosphorus (P) under inert atmospheric conditions or vacuum.
 In principle, all metal phosphides and polyphosphides can be synthesized from elemental phosphorus and the respective metal element in stoichiometric forms.
 However, the synthesis is complicated due to several problems.
 The exothermic reactions are often explosive due to local overheating.
 Oxidized metals, or even just an oxidized layer on the exterior of the metal, causes extreme and unacceptably high temperatures for beginning phosphorination.
 Hydrothermal reactions to generate nickel phosphides have produced pure and well crystallized nickel phosphide compounds, Ni2P and Ni12P5.
 These compounds were synthesized through a solid-liquid reaction between NiCl2*12H2O and red phosphorus at 200 °C for 24 and 48 hours, respectively.

 Metal phosphides are also produced by reaction of tris(trimethylsilyl)phosphine with metal halides.
 In this method, the halide is liberated as the volatile trimethylsilyl chloride.

-Structure of terminal phosphido complexes of Mo.
+Structure of terminal phosphido complexes of molybdenum.

 A method for the preparation of K2P16 from red phosphorus and potassium ethoxide has been reported.